 By way of research, I played the club’s three 9-hole sections.
 Prince’s is laid out on marginally more level ground than its neighbours but it’s still a fast and furious links.
 At the 9th of the Shore section, I stiffed it to about 3-feet from the hole for birdie, in front of the club secretary who’d come out to see how I was progressing.
 “You certainly seem to know what you’re doing,” he remarked clearly impressed.
 He wouldn’t be saying that if he’d seen the rest of my round.
 Prince’s is another sterling test with great improvements to the courses and clubhouse facilities in recent years including a 38-bedroom Dormie House.
 The Shore and the Dunes sections makeup Prince’s championship stretch and can play over 7200 yards!
 In a breeze, it’s definitely no slouch.

 I’d covered the most famous of Kent’s courses and now it was time to explore a bit more of the area.
-The next morning, bright and breezy I arrived at Littlestone Golf Club.
-Tucked away between Romney Marshes and the English Channel, Littlestone is one of the unsung English golf heroes.
+The next morning, so bright and breezy I got a speeding ticket, I arrived at Littlestone Golf Club.
+Tucked away between Romney Marshes and the English Channel, Littlestone is one of the unsung of English links courses.
 This wide-open, rippling links has enjoyed the architectural attentions of James Braid and Dr Alister Mackenzie who both brought it on to become a very fine coastal course.
 It’s a wide-open seaside expanse with little artifice, plenty room off the tee but around the greens you find more typical links scenarios where it’s difficult to deliver approach shots and make them stay!

 Scotch & Rye

-I next crossed the border from Kent into East Sussex.
-I had arranged to meet with a golf-writing buddy, Clive ‘Silky Swing’ Agran who abides in these parts with the intention of a round at Rye Golf Club.
-It’s not an easy club to get a game at.
+I crossed the border from Kent into East Sussex to meet with golf-writing buddy, Clive ‘Silky Swing’ Agran who abides in these parts.
+Our intention was a round at Rye Golf Club.
+It’s not an easy club to get a game.
 You have to write a letter in advance and, if fortunate, slot in with their fairly limited number of visitor tee times.
-Rye exists for its members first & foremost, mainly barristers from London and would you believe there are lots of little rules and regulations, like wearing a jacket and tie for lunch.
+Rye first and foremost exists for its members, mainly barristers from London and would you believe there are lots of little rules and regulations, like wearing a jacket and tie for lunch.
 I think they like to keep the place to themselves and who can blame them!
 The routine for members is a brisk, alternate-shot foursomes in the morning followed by a 3-course lunch with a bottle of something fruity then another bracing race around the links to work it off.
 I could live with that!
+Just couldn't be bothered learning law to do so.
 Clive and I relished the course but couldn’t believe how fast these guys play foursomes especially if they are behind you.

 For more information visit…www.golfinkent.co.uk